Anderson, Saint-Maximin, Isak: Newcastle United injury list and potential return dates

-Alexander Isak, Allan Saint-Maximin, Elliot Anderson: Newcastle United injury list and potential return dates
+Alexander Isak, Elliot Anderson, Callum Wilson: Newcastle United injury list and return dates

-Newcastle United’s injury list could be about to shrink very soon with several players looking to return.
+It was thought the international break would help Newcastle United’s players recover from their injury issues – but it has only added to the strain.

-The Magpies head into the first international break of the season after an encouraging but frustrating start to the season with eight points from their opening seven matches.
+So far Newcastle have already had two of their internationals hit by injury with Alexander Isak withdrawing from the Sweden squad and Bruno Guimaraes picking up an injury in training with Brazil.

 Most Popular